Suboxone Clinics in Washington

 Lakeside Milam Recovery Centers Kirkland Inpatient - Kirkland, WA

-Lakeside Milam Recovery Centers Kirkland Inpatient is a suboxone clinic in Kirkland, Washington, part of the 98034 zip area.
+Lakeside Milam Recovery Centers Kirkland Inpatient is a suboxone drug treatment facility in Kirkland, Washington located in the 98034 zip code.

 Location: 10322 NE 132nd Street, Kirkland, WA 98034 in King County